Carhul/Wingmans-Brygge/README.md

 * Links to other social media for further inspiration
 * Ability to contact Wingmans directly by phone or email
 * Ability to get the **steps for success** directly from Wingmans by entering an e-mail address in the contact page and push _Start brewing with Wingman`s!_

+### User Stories ###
+* As a user I want to see a nice and inspiring website who makes me want to learn more about home brew
+* As a user I want to know the founders vision
+* As a user I want to see pictures of the founders and the home brew in action
+* As a user I want to read reviews from others who have had contact with the founders
+* As a user I want the ability to contact the founders for questions and guidance, and I also want the ability to let them contact me by leaving my e-mail address